jhower786/imathas_web_guide/index.md

     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-10" aria-expanded="false">What is Live Poll Sync and is it required?</a>
       <div class="content" id="panel-2-10">
-        Yes, Live Poll Sync must be added by you in Canvas if you want the assessments you run to count for any sort of student grade, even for partcipation.
+        Yes, Live Poll Sync must be added by you in Canvas if you want the assessments you run to count for any sort of student grade, even for participation.
 Students need to click on the Live Poll Sync link in Canvas only once during the course.
 As soon as they do that their Live Poll grades will sync to the canvas gradebook, including any assessments they answered before clicking the button. <br>
       </div>
     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-11" aria-expanded="false">What is IMathAS?</a>
       <div class="content" id="panel-2-11">
-        The Live Poll for Canvas is run by the open-source platfrom IMathAS.  <br> <br>
+        The Live Poll for Canvas is run by the open-source platform IMathAS.  <br> <br>
         For more information go here: <a href="http://www.imathas.com">IMathAS Main Page</a> <br> <br>
       </div>
     </li>